Process flow of establishing a LLC

 - Registration Application

-A piece of writing that a public notary of the person’s home country or consulate in Japan attests to that describes what the company representative swears to do listed in the company’s formation documents.
+A piece of writing that a notary public who belongs to the home country of the parent company/Representative of the Japanese company attests to that describes what the company representative swears to do listed in the company’s formation documents.

 |200,000 yen (tax excluded)||about 80,000 yen* + equity funds|